mohammed113-hacker/My-Projects/README.md

 Project Title : A Robust Machine Learning Method For Finding Insurance Fraud Claims.

 INTRODUCTION:

-The insurance fraud claim detection is a critical task in the insurance industry various methodologies were proposed in terms of detecting fraud claims but the main thing is handling the proportionality between the fraud and non-fraud cases in the dataset before it was giving to the model in that case class imbalance may occur.
-Class imbalance where the number of fraudulent claims is significantly lower than legitimate claims poses a challenge for accurate fraud detection.
+Insurance fraud poses a significant challenge to the insurance industry, leading to substantial financial losses and eroding trust among insurers and policyholders.
-In this work, I employed Synthetic Minority Over-sampling Technique (SMOTE) algorithm to address the imbalance problem and enhance the performance of the fraud claim detection model.
-SMOTE is a popular technique for oversampling the minority class by creating synthetic samples that are similar to the existing minority class instances.
-By generating synthetic examples, SMOTE helps in balancing the class distribution and allows the model to learn from a more representative dataset.
-This technique is particularly effective when the available data is limited and insufficient to capture the complexities of the limited class.
-This process results in a larger and more balanced dataset, enabling the model to learn from a diverse range of fraudulent claim patterns.
+In recent years, the rise in fraudulent insurance claims had necessitated the development of effective fraud detection methods.
+According to the Coalition Against Insurance Fraud, insurance fraud costs insurers an estimated $80 billion annually in the United States alone.
+In the early 2000s, the insurance industry experienced a surge in fraudulent claims related to staged car accidents, resulting in substantial financial losses.
+These incidents highlighted the need for robust fraud detection systems that can identify and prevent such fraudulent activities.
+In this project, i addressed the class imbalance issue in the dataset and discussed how it affects the performance of the fraud claim detection model and i also discussed how we can resolve it by utilizing the Synthetic Minority Over-sampling Technique (SMOTE) algorithm.
+It is an oversampling technique that aims to balance the class distribution by creating synthetic samples of the minority class.
+It works by generating new synthetic samples that capture the underlying patterns and characteristics of the minority class, SMOTE enables the model to learn from a more representative dataset, thereby improving the performance of fraud claim detection.
 By applying SMOTE to the dataset, we are able to overcome the class imbalance issue and improve the performance of the fraud claim detection model.
 The resampled dataset provides a more accurate representation of the underlying distribution, leading to enhanced detection of fraudulent claims.
 I evaluated the performance of the model by measuring various metrics such as accuracy, precision, recall, and F1-score.
-Our findings demonstrate the effectiveness of SMOTE in addressing class imbalance with improved random forest and LightGBM model for fraud claim detection process.
+My findings demonstrated the effectiveness of SMOTE in addressing class imbalance with improved random forest and LightGBM model for fraud claim detection process.

 DATA VISUALIZATION : (In visualize.py)